Monopond/fax-api/README.md

-#1.Introduction
+# 1.Introduction

-#####<font color="red">WARNING: This version of 2.2 API is currently a work in progress and inactive.</font>
+##### <font color="red">WARNING: This version of 2.2 API is currently a work in progress and inactive.</font>
-##Prerequisites
+## Prerequisites
 To gain access to the system you must have a Monopond user account that is flagged with Fax API privileges.
 Please note some features described in this document will require access controls to be enacted.
 Examples of this include enabling specific destinations, filtering options and/or retry settings.

 All of the above items can be organised through consulting with your account manager.

-##Overview of the Monopond Fax API
+## Overview of the Monopond Fax API
 This SOAP-based API brings you the ability to send faxes programmatically from your applications.

 Using this API you are able to both send a single document to a single destination and, or broadcast a single document to multiple destinations.
 In either scenario you can manage fax related parameters individually, such as:

--Enabling support for specific blocking filters:
+- Enabling support for specific blocking filters:

-+ Australia: Do Not Call Register (DNCR)
+	- Australia: Do Not Call Register (DNCR)
-+ UK: Fax Preference Service (FPS)
+	- UK: Fax Preference Service (FPS)

--Customising connection settings:
+- Customising connection settings:

-+ Transmitting Subscriber Identification (TSID) string to identify you as the sender of the fax.
+	 - Transmitting Subscriber Identification (TSID) string to identify you as the sender of the fax.
-+ The number of retries when attempting to connect.
+	 - The number of retries when attempting to connect.
-+ Resolution setting of the fax document.
+	 - Resolution setting of the fax document.
-+ The header format and content that appears at the top of the transmitted fax.
+	 - The header format and content that appears at the top of the transmitted fax.

--Scheduling options:
+- Scheduling options:

-+ Specify the date and time you would like the transmission to start.
+ 	- Specify the date and time you would like the transmission to start.

-#2.API Access and General Usage
+# 2.API Access and General Usage
-##API Web Service
+## API Web Service
 The API is available as a SOAP Web Service.
 This service includes a WSDL which describes the functionality available in the interface, and can be used by many programming tools (such as Apache Axis/WSDL2Java and Microsoft Visual Studio) to generate client code without the need of programming a library, thus making the Monopond Fax API programming language-agnostic and OS-independent.

 To access the API, use the following URLs:

 Test WSDL: https://test.api.monopond.com/fax/soap/v2.2/?wsdl
-######<font color="red">WARNING: This version of 2.2 API is currently a work in progress and inactive.</font>
+###### <font color="red">WARNING: This version of 2.2 API is currently a work in progress and inactive.</font>

 Production WSDL: https://api.monopond.com/fax/soap/v2.2/?wsdl
-######<font color="red">WARNING: This version of 2.2 API is currently a work in progress and inactive.</font>
+###### <font color="red">WARNING: This version of 2.2 API is currently a work in progress and inactive.</font>

-#Building a Request
+# Building a Request
-##SOAP Envelope
+## SOAP Envelope
 If you are using the WSDL to generate your client you won’t need to worry about this per-se, but it is handy to know what is happening underneath the hood.

 The SOAP envelope provides a wrapper around each API request, defining the XML document as a SOAP message.
 The namespace definitions in this XML element are required.
 If they are missing, the server will generate a fault and discard the request.